 *The above links lead to current prices and customer reviews on Amazon.

 The body of the dog will still generate histamines but since the receptors are blocked, the allergic reactions will never happen.
-Thus, in a way, Benadryl for dog allergies makes the histamines ineffective in the dog’s body.
+Thus, in a way, allergies makes the histamines ineffective in the dog’s body.
 The medication works perfectly for sedation and motion sickness, but a routine dosage of the medicine is not recommended.

 If serious problems get noticed in your dog like cardiovascular disease, high blood pressure, glaucoma, Benadryl can be harmful.
 It is even seen in many cases that dogs react to slight allergic conditions and don’t actually needs any medication.
-Benadryl for dogs is an OTC allergy blocker.
+Benadryl is an OTC allergy blocker.

 However, with all these effects in place, Benadryl for puppies is strictly not recommended because they do not have a body that can readily digest the ingredients of the drug.